East Sussex Growth Strategy 2014 to 2020

 The East Sussex Growth Strategy focuses on business growth, improving our location and supporting residents to meet their potential.

-This strategy was published in 2014.
+This strategy was published in 2014 and has since been superseded by the East Sussex Economy Recovery Plan, published in 2020.
 For the latest reports, please see:

 - East Sussex Economy Recovery Plan: East Sussex Reset